MicrosoftDocs/visualstudio-docs/docs/containers/view-and-diagnose-containers.md

 ![Screenshot of Environment tab in Containers window](media/view-and-diagnose-containers/container-window.png)

 On the left side, you see the list of containers.
-The containers associated with your solution are shown under **Solution Containers**, where you can see the friendly name that Docker chose for your container.
+The containers associated with your solution are shown under **Solution Containers**.
 To the right, you see a pane with tabs for **Environment**, **Ports**, **Logs**, and **Files**.

 > [!TIP]
 > You can easily customize where the **Containers** tool window is docked in Visual Studio.
 See [Customizing window layouts in Visual Studio](/visualstudio/ide/customizing-window-layouts-in-visual-studio).
 By default, the **Containers** window is docked with the **Watch** window when the debugger is running.

 ## View environment variables

 The **Environment** tab shows the environment variables in the container.
-For your app's container, you can set these variables in the Dockerfile, in a .env file, or by using the -e option when you start a container using a Docker command.
+For your app's container, you can set these variables in many ways, for example, in the Dockerfile, in a .env file, or by using the -e option when you start a container using a Docker command.

 ![Screenshot of Environment tab in Containers window](media/view-and-diagnose-containers/container-environment-vars.png)